Car rental Palermo

 Is renting a car in Palermo a good decision?
 Indeed, since Palermo is literally the ‘best’ when it comes to Italian cities, it deserves to be explored thoroughly, and that is only possible in the best car rental.
 Hiring a car in Palermo from us will give you the freedom to roam about the city as per your wish.
 We value your time and money, that is why we offer car rentals in Palermo at the cheapest prices, even on premium vehicles, and since variety is humongous and our booking engine is quick, finding the one that suits your budget usually never takes long.
 Our Palermo car rental fleet includes various luxury and economy models available in petrol/diesel as well as manual/automatic variants.

-It is interesting to note that at one time Palermo, in Southern Italy, was the intellectual capital of Europe.
-It is a great place if you want to experience different cultures in one unique setting; sitting at the foot of Monte Pellegrino, it is home to numerous cultures –Arabian, Christian, Byzantine, and Jewish – whose impressions can be seen all over the city in the form of art and historic structures.
-Outdoor markets to street bazaars, exceptional public squares to parks and from small churches to grand Cathedrals, Palermo is certainly a ‘sight to behold’.
+Palermo, the capital of Italy's Sicily Island, is a beautiful city.
+It is a great place if you want to experience different cultures in one unique setting.
+Settled at the foot of Monte Pellegrino, it is home to numerous cultures – Arabian, Christian, Byzantine, and Jewish – whose impressions can be seen all over the city in the form of art and historic structures.
+Outdoor markets to street bazaars, exceptional public squares to parks, and from small churches to grand Cathedrals, Palermo is certainly a sight to behold.

 Also known as the Square of Shame, Piazza Pretoria is a square centerpiece located on the verges of the district of Kalsa.
 Interestingly it got its name ‘square of shame’ because of the fact that this square is home to various sculptures and figurines which are stark nude; the Palermitans were so shocked to see all this at the opening day of this structure in 1575, such that they called it the ‘Fountain of Shame’, a nickname which has survived time.